microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## Step 1: Review sample anonymization configuration and customize if needed
-Microsoft provides a sample configuration file for anonymizing data according to HIPAA Safe Harbor specifications.
-It's important to review the sample configuration and the HIPAA Safe Harbor rules to determine if the sample configuration will work for your organization.
-If the sample configuration doesn't meet your organization's requirements for PHI de-identification, you will need to implement your own anonymization rules in the configuration file.
+Microsoft provides a sample configuration file for de-identifying data according to HIPAA Safe Harbor specifications.
+In real-world use, it's important to review the sample configuration and the HIPAA Safe Harbor rules to determine if the sample configuration is appropriate for your or your organization's needs.
+If the sample configuration doesn't meet your requirements for PHI de-identification, you would need to customize the configuration file with additional anonymization rules.

 More information on HIPAA de-identification rules can be found [here](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html).